noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

-In the API v2, the central concept is :strong:`Station`: all data come from a given :literal:`StationType`, whose complete list can be retrieved by simply opening the first method of the :strong:`Mobility V2` controller, :strong:`/v2`, then click on :button:`Try it out` and then on `Execute`.
+In the API v2, the central concept is :strong:`Station`: all data come from a given :literal:`StationType`, whose complete list can be retrieved by simply opening the secong method of the :strong:`Mobility V2` controller, :strong:`/v2/{representation}`, then click on :button:`Try it out` and then on `Execute`.

 Station types in the resulting list can be used in the other methods to retrieve additional data about each of them.
 To check which station